anitab-org/documentation/ways-to-contribute.md

 - Create mockups for new apps (web or mobile);
 - Create mockups with a redesign of a current app (web or mobile);
-- Help us improve our apps accesssbility;
+- Help us improve our apps accessibility;
 - Research UI/UX improvements for our apps through user testing.

 ## Quality Assurance